FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-1"></a> 5.1.1 Natural person query

 In customer category 1 natural person query, the response includes the information of the person who was the object of the query, information of organisations where the person is a beneficiary, and information of accounts and safety deposit boxes the person owns or has access to during the investigation period.
 Other legal persons who own or have access to these accounts or safety deposit boxes are not returned.
 Customership information is not returned.
+Lawyer's customer asset accounts are not returned.

 *__Table 5.1.1.1:__ Limitations to queries for a person.
 This query category contains queries with a personal ID and queries with a natural person's name, nationality and birth date combination*